Skip to content

 DESCRIPTION

 They’re not just pasta—they’re your body’s primary fuel source and a structural marvel.
-Unwrap the sweet science of carbohydrates for A-Level Biology.
+Unwrap the sweet science of carbohydrates for IB Biology.
 This video breaks down the sugars, from the simplest monosaccharides to the complex polymers.
 We’ll make it crystal clear:

 • How a glucose molecule is structured (and why its isomerism matters).

-• The difference between glycogen, starch, and cellulose(and why you can digest one but not the other).
+• The difference between glycogen, starch, and cellulose (and why you can digest one but not the other).

 • Why cellulose is the ultimate plant superhero.